-There has been limited work on roots in sorghum, except a recent report by Singh et al. (2010), and, until recently, this work has been restricted to a morphological evaluation of a limited number of genotypes.
-For instance, several studies have shown genotypic variations for rooting traits in genotypes contrasting for drought tolerance (Blum et al. 1977; Nour and Weibel 1978; Jordan et al. 1979; Vadez et al. 2007a).
-However, these studies did not resolve how particular root traits contribute to water extraction, especially during grain filling, which could link with the expression of a stay-green phenotype.
-Recent work in wheat (Triticum aestivum L.) indicates that water extraction during grain filling is critical for enhanced seed yield (Manschadi et al. 2006; Kirkegaard et al. 2007).
-A method has been recently developed that measures water uptake by roots in a lysimetric system where plants are grown in tubes with plant density and available soil volume approximating field conditions (Vadez et al. 2008).
-Here, we report the use of that system to test the effect of individual stay-green QTL introgressions on the amount and timing of water extraction in two different elite genetic backgrounds of sorghum.
+There has been limited work on roots in sorghum, except recent report by Singh et al (2010), and until recently this work has been restricted to a morphological evaluation of a limited number of genotypes.
+For instance, several studies have shown genotypic variations for rooting traits in genotypes contrasting for drought tolerance (Blum et al., 1977; Abd-Ellatif et al., 1978; Jordan et al., 1979; Vadez et al., 2007a).
+Yet, these studies did not resolve how particular root traits would contribute to water extraction, especially during grain filling, which could link with the expression of a stay-green phenotype.
+Recent work in wheat indicates that water extraction during grain filling is critical for enhanced seed yield (Manshadi et al., 2006; Kirkegaard et al., 2007).
+A method has been recently developed that measures water uptake by roots in a lysimetric system where plants are grown in tubes with plant density and available soil volume approximating field conditions (Vadez et al., 2008).
+Here we report the use of that system to test the effect of individual stay-green QTL introgressions on the amount and timing of water extraction, in two different elite sorghum genetic backgrounds.

-While the lysimetric method does not evaluate roots per se, it has the advantage of precisely assessing water extraction of genotypes exposed to a range of water regimes (e.g. Ratnakumar et al. 2009), along with yield, HI and TE; that is, the four components of Passioura's equation (Passioura 1977): $Y = T \times TE \times HI$ , where Y represents yield and T represents the total water used.
-While this equation has been extremely useful to frame an approach to drought, it has been difficult to assess all three explanatory parameters on the same plants.
+While the lysimetric method does not evaluate roots per se, it has the advantage of precisely assessing water extraction of genotypes exposed to a range of water regimes (e.g. Ratnakumar et al., 2009), along with yield, HI and TE, i.e. the four components of Passioura's equation (Passioura, 1977): $Y = T \times TE \times HI$.
+While this equation has been extremely useful to frame an approach to drought, the limitation has been the difficulty to assess all three explanatory parameters on the same plants.
 While it is easy to measure HI in the field, measuring TE or water extraction there is more complex and prone to error.
-Conversely, it is difficult to obtain reliable yield data from plants grown in pots, especially because of the limited soil volume and planting density issues, although it has recently been done on a small set of hybrids (Balota et al. 2008).
-In our study, a lysimetric system was used to assess T, TE and HI in the same plants (Vadez et al. 2008).
-The data were used to investigate the relative importance of each component on yield, and how individual stay-green QTLs and genetic backgrounds interact to affect any of these components.
+Conversely, it is difficult to obtain reliable yield data from plants grown in pots, especially because of the limited soil volume and planting density issues, although it has been done recently on a small set of hybrids (Balota et al., 2008).
+In our study, a lysimetric system is used to assess T, TE and HI in the same plants (Vadez et al., 2008).
+The data are used to investigate the relative importance of each component on yield, and how individual stay-green QTLs and genetic backgrounds interact to affect any of these components.

 In summary, the overall objective of the work was to assess the effect of stay-green introgressions on traits related to water demand and supply, and their interaction with two genetic backgrounds.
-Specifically we compared: (i) leaf area, tillering and leaf number at the time of anthesis; (ii) water use efficiency; (iii) patterns and quantities of water extracted; and (iv) the contribution of these different traits, and their putative modification by stay-green QTLs, on the yield in two different elite genetic backgrounds of sorghum, one a rainy-season adapted caudatum race variety (S35) and the other a durra race variety adapted to planting conditions taking place at end of the rainy seasons (R16).
+Specifically we compared: (i) leaf area, tillering, and leaf number at the time of anthesis; (ii) water-use efficiency; (iii) patterns and quantities of water extracted; and (iv) the contribution of these different traits, and their putative modification by stay-green QTLs, on the yield in two different elite sorghum genetic backgrounds, one a rainy-season adapted caudatum race variety (S35) and the other a postrainy-season adapted durra race variety (R16).

-Materials and methods
+Materials and Methods